 Are you an International Student?

-Student diversity is a hallmark of the academic experience at Biblical Seminary.
+Student diversity is a hallmark of the academic experience at BTS.
 You will enjoy meeting and developing life-long friendships with men and women from around the neighborhood and around the world.
-Our aim is to make your experience at Biblical as spiritually, academically, and culturally fulfilling as possible.
+Our aim is to make your experience at BTS as spiritually, academically, and culturally fulfilling as possible.

 To provide all students with a dynamic academic experience, the following are additionally required for international student admissions:

-“It is great to see how Biblical has impacted lives for God's kingdom.”
+“It is great to see how BTS has impacted lives for God's kingdom.”

-- Pastor Paul Hong, MA Old Testament and MDiv, Biblical Seminary 2005
+- Pastor Paul Hong, MA Old Testament and MDiv, BTS 2005

 Special Instructions for International Students